NUS to partner two Indonesian universities to boost innovation and entrepreneurship

-SINGAPORE - The National University of Singapore (NUS) will work with two top Indonesian varsities to bolster innovation and entrepreneurship.
+The National University of Singapore (NUS) will work with two top Indonesian universities to bolster innovation and entrepreneurship.

-Under a memorandum of understanding (MOU) signed on Friday (July 16), NUS - through entrepreneurial arm NUS Enterprise - will offer scholarships to students from University of Indonesia (UI) and Gadjah Mada University (UGM) to attend the Master of Science in Venture Creation programme here, starting next year.
+Under a memorandum of understanding (MOU) signed last Friday, NUS - through its entrepreneurial arm NUS Enterprise - will offer scholarships to students from the University of Indonesia (UI) and Gadjah Mada University (UGM) to attend the Master of Science in Venture Creation programme here starting next year.

 The MOU signing at innovation conference InnovFest, organised by NUS Enterprise, was broadcast live online.

-InnovFest is part of the four-day Asia Tech x Singapore event - organised by the Infocomm Media Development Authority - that ends on Friday.
+InnovFest is part of the four-day Asia Tech x Singapore event - organised by the Infocomm Media Development Authority - which ended last Friday.

-Professor Freddy Boey, deputy president of innovation and enterprise at NUS, inked the agreement with UI vice-rector of research and innovation Dr Nurtami and UGM rector Professor Panut Mulyono.
+Professor Freddy Boey, deputy president of innovation and enterprise at NUS, inked the agreement with UI's vice-rector of research and innovation, Dr Nurtami; and UGM's rector, Professor Panut Mulyono.

 NUS Enterprise has been involved in the innovation and entrepreneurship ecosystem in Indonesia since 2017 through initiatives such as NUS Overseas Colleges and NUS Enterprise Summer Programme in Entrepreneurship.